 For those cycling to the Festival, Bike To Glasto provide free, secure bike lock-ups, as well as a designated cyclists-only campsite which include showers.
 For more information about cycling to Glastonbury Festival, click here.

 For those arriving by train, we provide a free shuttle-bus service between the Festival site and our nearest train station at Castle Cary, that runs throughout the duration of the Festival.

 If arriving by public transport is not an option, please do what you can to fill all the seats in your car and make the most of your mileage.
 This will go a long way to help look after our environment, reduce carbon emissions and lessen the cost of travel.

 Glastonbury Festival does not endorse or facilitate travel by helicopter, except for operational purposes.

-For full info of how to reach the Festival by your chosen mode of transport, click the options on the left.
+For full info of how to get to and from the Festival by your chosen mode of transport, click the options.

-For the latest travel information, check out the Festival website to use the police hotlink for the latest news.
+For the latest travel information, check out the Festival website.
 Once within range (about 25 miles) tune into Worthy FM on 87.7 FM – it’s good for traffic news both when you arrive and when you leave (and listen in to the morning show each day to find out what is happening on site).